GPS Dental's HIPAA Notice of Privacy Practices

 As a patient, you have the rights regarding medical information that we maintain about you:

-1. Right to Inspect and Copy: You have the right to inspect and obtain a copy of your health information that may be used to make decisions about your benefits under the applicable plans.
+- Right to Inspect and Copy: You have the right to inspect and obtain a copy of your paper or electronic protected health information.
 If you request a copy of the information, we may charge a fee for the costs of copying, mailing, or other supplies associated with your request.

 We may deny your request to inspect and copy in certain very limited circumstances.
 If you are denied access to medical information, you may request that the denial be reviewed.
 If the Plans do not maintain the health information, but know where it is maintained, you will be informed of where to direct your request.